elton-oliveira/jms-example/README.txt

 standalone.bat --server-config=standalone-full.xml

-To create a queue in JBoss 7 you would have to make sure you give “java:jboss/exported/” before giving the JNDI name of the queue.
+To create a destination (queue or topic) in JBoss 7 you would have to make sure you give “java:jboss/exported/” before giving the
+JNDI name of the destination.

 In the standalone/configuration/standalone-full.xml file need to give permission for the Application User role send and consume messages.
 If the role is dev, then: